-Prebiotics are a diverse family of complex glycans that promote intestinal colonisation with probiotic microorganisms.
-Human milk contains numerous prebiotic substances, predominantly galacto-oligosaccharides and fructooligosaccharides, that influence the intestinal microbiome in preterm infants (Boehm 2008; Nolan 2020).
-Natural human milk oligosaccharides vary markedly between individual women, and vary temporally (depending on the stage of lactation) within individual woman.
-The quantity and types of oligosaccharides affect the pattern of the probiotic microbiome of a woman's colostrum (Aakko 2017; Smilowitz 2013).
+Prebiotics are a diverse family of complex glycans (chains of polymerised carbohydrates) that promote intestinal colonisation by probiotic micro-organisms (Davani-Davari 2019; Gibson 2017).
+Human milk contains numerous prebiotic substances, predominantly galacto-oligosaccharides and fructooligosaccharides (based on the sugars galactose and fructose, respectively), that influence the intestinal microbiome in preterm infants (Boehm 2008; Nolan 2020).
+More than 150 different prebiotic oligosaccharides have been detected in human milk, with about 20 of these accounting for almost all human milk oligosaccharide content in most women.
+The pattern of human milk oligosaccharides produced varies markedly between individual women, and can vary temporally (depending on the stage of lactation) within individual woman (Austin 2019; Smilowitz 2013).

 Newborn infants do not digest human milk oligosaccharides.
-Rather, these are primarily nutrient sources for intestinal probiotic microorganisms, particularly bifidobacteria (Alcon-Giner 2020; Jost 2015).
-There is emerging evidence about how specific human milk oligosaccharides promote probiotic predominance and reduce intestinal dysbiosis in very preterm infants (Masi 2020; Underwood 2015).

-Manufactured (synthetic) prebiotic oligosaccharides are less heterogeneous than natural human milk oligosaccharides, typically consisting of short chains of galactose or fructose, usually with a terminal glucose monomer (Johnson-Henry 2016).
-Evidence exists that giving supplemental synthetic prebiotic oligosaccharides to formula-fed very preterm infants stimulates the growth of an intestinal microflora that is similar to that found in infants fed with maternal milk (Autran 2018; Boehm 2008; Kapiki 2007; Veereman-Wauters 2011).
-RCTs, however, have not provided evidence of their effectiveness in preventing NEC or associated morbidity or mortality (Chi 2019; Johnson-Henry 2016; Srinivasjois 2013).
+Rather, these are primarily nutrient sources for intestinal probiotic micro-organisms, particularly bifidobacteria (Alcon-Giner 2020; Jost 2015).
+Emerging evidence suggests that specific humanmilk oligosaccharides can promote probiotic predominance and reduce intestinal dysbiosis in very preterm infants (Masi 2020; Underwood 2015).
+Manufactured or plant-based (for example, inulin) prebiotic oligosaccharides are less heterogeneous than natural human-milk oligosaccharides, typically consisting of chains of galactose or fructose, usually with a terminal glucose monomer (Johnson-Henry 2016).
+These include lactulose, a nonabsorbable disaccharide synthesized from galactose and fructose (MacGillivray 1959).
+Evidence exists that giving supplemental, synthetic, prebiotic oligosaccharides to formula-fed very preterm infants stimulates the growth of an intestinal microflora that is similar to that found in infants fed with maternal milk (Autran 2018; Boehm 2008; Kapiki 2007; Veereman-Wauters 2011).
+Prebiotic oligosaccharides are added as ingredients to some cowmilk formulas for feeding newborn infants for whom sufficient human milk is not available (Salminen 2020).
+Studies using animal models, however, have not provided consistent evidence of efficacy in preventing NEC-like syndromes (Nolan 2020).